-- c (or blank) The field is a constant field and is displayed with the data that was typed on the Update display.
-This field attribute is used for constants such as titles, prompts, legends, and so on. - k The field is an input/output field.
+- The field is an input/output field.
 The data that was specified on the Update display is shown in the field.
 This field attribute is used for input/output fields that have a default value.
-When you complete the Update display and press command key 9 or the Enter key, SDA shows the Field Attributes display on which you can define other characteristics of this field. - The field is an output field.
-Data to be displayed in the field is e supplied by the program when the display format is shown.
+When you complete the Update display and press command key 9 or the Enter key, SDA shows the Field Attributes display on which you can define other characteristics of this field. - e The field is an output field.
+Data to be displayed in the field is supplied by the program when the display format is shown.
 When you complete the Update display and press command key 9 or the Enter key, SDA shows the Field Attributes display on which you can define other characteristics of this field. - m The field displays a message identified by the 6-character MIC and message member identifier you specify on the Update display.
 If the Update display is left blank where this field will exist, this field displays a message identified by a MIC and message member identifier supplied by the program. - i The field is an input field.
-When you complete the Update display and press command key 9 of the Enter key, SDA shows the Field Attributes display on which you can define other characteristics of this field, such as reverse image or mandatory entry. - b The field is an input/output field.
+When you complete the Update display and press command key 9 or the Enter key, SDA shows the Field Attributes display on which you can define other characteristics of this field, such as reverse image or mandatory entry. - b The field is an input/output field.
 When you complete the Update display and press command key 9 or the Enter key, SDA shows the Field Attributes display on which you can define other characteristics of this field. - Use this field attribute if you want to define all the characteristics of the field on the Field Attributes display.
 When you complete the Update display and press the Enter key or command key 9, SDA shows the Field Attributes display.